Vald

 Midnight on the 1st (Market Day) Harvest season begins.

-Afternoon on the 4th (Garden Day) Harvest Festival: Celebrates the start of the harvest with feasting and communal gatherings to begin harvesting crops.
+Afternoon on the 4th (Tithe Day) Harvest Festival: Celebrates the start of the harvest with feasting and communal gatherings to begin harvesting crops.

 Dusk on the 24th (Resting Day) Gathering Night: Communities come together to collect and store the harvested crops, followed by a night of storytelling and music.